realm-js/realm-mongo/README.md

 ## Connecting db service

-ORM does not have a connector, you need to register realm-service service that returns mongo cursor.
+ORM does not have a connector, you need to register realm-service that returns a mongo cursor.
 This is a necessary step, models don't require any additional connection, in fact they are refering to realm service (for convience) on "all()" and "first()" commands